richardcavell/BASICloader/README.txt

     * Output in uppercase, lowercase or mixed case

-    * Automatically add a build date
+    * Add the build date in a REM statement

     * Add custom REM statements

-    * Start the program automatically
+    * Start running the machine language program automatically

     * Place the binary blob at a custom location